lorinthio/Ormoril/README.txt

 RUN CLIENT
 1) In the "Main" folder
+2) Edit the config.txt to point to the ip/port you desire
 2) Go into "Client"
 3) run "run.bat"
 4) You will now connect to your local server